Bella Poarch: Personal life

-She has expressed her support on social media for the Asian-American community due to the rise in reports of hate crimes towards them.
-She also shared her experiences with Vogue, saying that she can relate to this situation because she has been "treated differently" and "randomly attacked and assaulted" as an Asian teen after moving to the U.S. from the Philippines.
+She has expressed her support on social media for the Asian-American community due to the rise in reports of anti-Asian hate crimes in the context of COVID-19 pandemic.
+She also shared her experiences with Vogue, saying that she has been "treated differently" and "randomly attacked and assaulted" as an Asian teen after moving to the United States from the Philippines.

 In September 2020, Korean social media users criticized Poarch for having a tattoo similar to the Rising Sun Flag in her videos.
 The specific tattoo resembled a symbol of Japanese imperialism which is considered offensive to East Asians.
-She apologized and had it covered and later removed.
-Poarch married Tyler Poarch in 2019.
+She apologized and had it covered, then later removed.

+She married Tyler Poarch in 2019.
 She filed for divorce from him in November 2022.
+The divorce was finalized in October 2023.

+In August 2021, she shared that she was a victim of sexual assault.